 Before using REsimpli, Alex Smade did one or two wholesale deals each month.
 Today he closes four to six deals each month, without working any harder.

 The list stacking feature in particular has supercharged Alex’s deal flow.
 He identifies the most motivated sellers by looking for owners who pop up on multiple lists, and then automates outreach campaigns to them through REsimpli.
-If he can’t find them, he skip traces them.

 Watch the full case study to see exactly how Alex more than doubled his business with REsimpli.